JuliaPy/pyjulia/README.md

 in Linux where `/usr/bin/python` should be replaced with the path to your `python` command (use `which python` to find it out).
 In macOS, use `otool -L` instead of `ldd`.
-If it does not print the path to libpython like `/usr/lib/libpython3.7m.so.1.0` in above, you need to use one of the workaround below.
+If it does not print the path to libpython like `/usr/lib/libpython3.7m.so.1.0` in above example, you need to use one of the workaround below.

 The easiest workaround is to use the `python-jl` command bundled in PyJulia.
 This can be used instead of normal `python` command for